-Performance ou ıtcomes Acce ptable outcomes Complies Comments ing and any set down are: wholly contained within the site; visible from the street where involving Commercial activities, Community activities, Industrial activities or a use in the Recreation and open space zone; are set back behind the main building line where involving a Dual occupancy, Multiple dwelling, Residential care facility or Retirement facility; and provided at the side or rear of a building in all other instances.
-Complies relevant. where Site access and I manoeuvring road network (b) ensure the pedestrians (c) provide a form convenient (d) accommod safety and of the external ork; safety of s; unctional and layout; and (a) Note-include accord (Austro) ss and beuvrability is in rdance with: AS28901 - Car Parking Facilities (Off Street Parking); and AS2890.2 - Parking Facilities (Off-street Parking) Commercial Vehicle Facilities.
-Proposal plans should a turning circles designed in • Can be conditio comply. ned to
+Performance outcomes Acceptable outcomes Complies Comments AO4.4 Parking and any set down areas are: (a) wholly contained within the site; (b) visible from the street where involving Commercial activities, Community activities, Industrial activities or a use in the Recreation and open space zone; (c) are set back behind the main building line where involving a Dual occupancy, Multiple dwelling, Residential care facility or Retirement facility; and (d) provided at the side or rear of a building in all other instances. n/a Complies where relevant.
+Site access and manoeuvring PO5 Access to, and manoeuvring within, the site is designed and located to: (a) ensure the safety and efficiency of the external road network; (b) ensure the safety of pedestrians; (c) provide a functional and convenient layout; and (d) accommodate all vehicles intended to use the site.
+AO5.1 Access and manoeuvrability is in accordance with : (a) AS28901 - Car Parking Facilities (Off Street Parking); and (b) AS2890.2 - Parking Facilities (Off-street Parking) Commercial Vehicle Facilities.
+Note-Proposal plans should include turning circles designed in accordance with AP34/95 (Austroads 1995) Design Vehicles and Turning Path Templates.
+Complies.

-Performance outcomes Acceptable outcomes Complies Comments AO5.2 Vehicular access has a minimum sight distance in accordance with Part 5 of AUSTROADS. • Complies.
+Performance outcomes Acceptable outcomes Complies Comments AO5.2 Vehicular access has a minimum sight distance in accordance with Part 5 of AUSTROADS.
+V Complies.
 AO5.3 Vehicular access is located and designed so that all vehicles enter and exit the site in a forward gear. ~ Complies.
-AO5.4 Pedestrian and cyclist access to the site: (a) is clearly defined; (b) easily identifiable; and (c) provides a connection between the site frontage and the entrance to buildings and end of trip facilities (where provided). • Can be conditioned to comply where relevant.
-PO6 Development that involves a internal road network ensure that it's design: (a) ensure safety and efficiency in operation; (b) does not impact on the amenity of residential uses on the site and or adjoining sites, having regard to matters of: (i) hours of operation; (ii) noise (iii) light; and (iv) odour; res Tourist park have a minimum width of: (a) 4 metres if one way; or (b) 6 metres if two way.
-Will be conditioned to comply. (c) accommodates the nature and volume of vehicle movements anticipated to be generated by the use; (d) allows for convenient access to key on-site
+AO5.4 Pedestrian and cyclist access to the site: (a) is clearly defined; (b) easily identifiable; and (c) provides a connection between the site frontage and the entrance to buildings and end of trip facilities (where provided). ~ Complies.
+Adequate pedestrian and cyclist access provided for by the proposed access driveway.
+PO6 Development that involves an internal road network ensures that it's design: (a) ensure safety and efficiency in operation; (b) does not impact on the amenity of residential uses on the site and on adjoining sites, having regard to matters of: (i) hours of operation; (ii) noise (iii) light; and (iv) odour; (c) accommodates the nature and volume of vehicle movements anticipated to be generated by the use; (d) allows for convenient access to key on-site AO6.1 Internal roads for a Tourist park have a minimum width of: (a) 4 metres if one way; or (b) 6 metres if two way. n/a Not applicable.

 Perf ormance outcomes Acceptable outcomes Complies Comments (e) features by pedestrians, cyclists and motor vehicles; and in the Rural zone, avoids environmental degradation.
-For a Tourist park, internal road design avoids the use of cul-desacs in favour of circulating roads, where unavoidable, cul-de-sacs provide a full turning circle for vehicles towing caravans having: (a) a minimum approach and departure curve radius of 12 metres; and (b) a minimum turning circle radius of 8 metres.
-Complies where relevant.
-AO6.3 Internal roads are imperviously sealed and drained, apart from those for an Energy and infrastructure activity or Rural activity. • Can be conditioned comply.
+AO6.2 For a Tourist park, internal road design avoids the use of cul-de- sacs in favour of circulating roads, where unavoidable, cul-de-sacs provide a full turning circle for vehicles towing caravans having: (a) a minimum approach and departure curve radius of 12 metres; and (b) a minimum turning circle radius of 8 metres. n/a Not applicable.
+AO6.3 Internal roads are imperviously sealed and drained, apart from those for an Energy and infrastructure activity or Rural activity. n/a Not applicable.
 AO6.4 Speed control devices are installed along all internal roads, apart from those for an Energy and infrastructure activity or Rural activity, in accordance with Complete Streets. n/a Not applicable.
-AO6.5 Internal roads, apart from those for an Energy and infrastructure activity or Rural activity, are illuminated in accordance with AS 4282 (as amended) - Control of Obtrusive effects of outdoor lighting. • Can be conditioned comply.
+AO6.5 Internal roads, apart from those for an Energy and infrastructure activity or Rural activity, are illuminated in accordance with AS 4282 (as amended) - Control of Obtrusive effects of outdoor lighting. n/a Not applicable.